System updates

 2. Tap Settings, then tap Hardware.

 Note: Due to the manufacturer’s specification, some same phone models may be compatible with Tap to Pay on Android in one country, but not in another country.
-Follow the steps above and check that the Tap to Pay option is available.
+Follow the steps above and check that the Tap to Pay by Android option is available.
 If it is, your device is compatible.
-If you don’t see the Tap to Pay option, check out our compatibility page to view compatible devices.
+If you don’t see the Tap to Pay by Android option, check out our compatibility page to view compatible devices.

 Review the steps below on accepting Tap to Pay on Android payments in Square Point of Sale, Square Appointments, Square Invoices and Square for Restaurants.

-In the Square Point of Sale app:
+In the Square Point of Sale app

 1. Navigate to Checkout and add items from your Library or use the Keypad to enter a custom amount.